CompuTec/computec-docs/appengine_versioned_docs/version-3.0/administrators-guide/configuration-and-administration/configuration.md

 6. **Jobs** - Manages scheduled tasks efficiently.
 7. **Plugin Repository** -  Allows for easy installation and management of additional functionalities within the system

+//TODO: add screenshots from newest appengine version

 ### AppEngine Servers

+//TODO: finish this with screenshots